-Leadership was very clear in the practice and we saw clear examples of how the principal dentist led by example and promoted an atmosphere of openness amongst staff.
+Leadership was very clear in the practice and we saw clear examples of how the principal dentist and practice manager led by example and promoted an atmosphere of openness amongst staff.
 For example, we saw that meetings were used to discuss issues related to staffing issues, incident and errors.
-Staff we spoke with told us that leaders were open and transparent and they felt confident going to them regardless of what the situation was (i.e. if they had to make them aware of a mistake they had made or discuss an issue).
+Staff we spoke with told us that leaders were open and transparent and they felt confident going to them regardless of what the situation was.

-We discussed the duty of candour requirement in place on providers and the practice manager demonstrated understanding of the requirement.
-They gave us explanations of how they ensured they were open and transparent with patients.
+We discussed the duty of candour requirement in place on providers and the practice manager demonstrated understanding of the requirement..
 The explanations were in line with the expectations under the duty of candour.
 [Duty of candour is a requirement under The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 on a registered person who must act in an open and transparent way with relevant persons in relation to care and treatment provided to service users in carrying on a regulated activity].